kennysmithed/oels2022/oels_practical_wk3.md

 Those comments in the code are intended for you to read, to explain what the code is doing.
 But I'll also add some explanation here.

-`grammaticality_judgments.js` is probably one of the simplest types of experiments you could build.
-It has 4 grammaticality judgment trials, where participants provide a keypress response: y or n for "yes, this sentence could be spoken by a native speaker of English" or "no, it could not".
-Note that is slightly different from what Sprouse (2011) does - he asks people for a numerical response rather than a simple yes-no, we'll come to that later.

-There is also a little bit of wrapper around those 4 trials - a consent screen where participants click a button to give consent and proceed to the experiment, some information screens before the experiment proper starts, and then a final screen where you can display debrief information, completion codes etc to participants.

 The first thing that happens in the code is that we initialise jsPsych, as in the tutorials you have seen up to this point.
 We also tell it to show the raw data on-screen at the end of the experiment (using the `on_finish` parameter of `initJsPsych`).
 Obviously in a real experiment you would save the data rather than just showing it back to the participant, we'll show you how to do that later in the course!